 This article was originally published in October 2019, based on preliminary data presented at a conference.
 The results have since been published in Nature Neuroscience1.

 Genes involved in the formation of myelin, a fatty substance that sheathes neurons, are altered in brain tissue from autistic people and in several mouse models.
 The mice also have unusually few myelinated nerve fibers.

-Researchers presented the unpublished findings yesterday at the 2019 Society for Neuroscience annual meeting in Chicago, Illinois.
+Researchers presented the unpublished findings in October 2019 at the Society for Neuroscience annual meeting in Chicago, Illinois.